jmb1993/rockpaperscissors/w05/d04/ASSIGNMENT/homework_rails/team_app.md

 Please feel free to add other attributes if you would like.

-Run your migration
+Run your migration.

 Seed your database with 4 teams.

 ## Step 3 - Routing, Controllers, and Views
 Define your routes and controllers for teams.
 Define the necessary views for teams.

-- Your homepage should show a list of all teams, and when clicked should take the user to the team's show page.
+- Your homepage should show a list of all teams.
+Each team, when clicked, should take the user to the team's show page.
 Your homepage should also have a link to add a new team.
-- The show page should list all of the team's information, There should be a link to edit the team that will take the user to the edit page
+- The show page should list all of the team's information, There should be a link to edit the team that will take the user to the edit page.
-- The edit page should allow the user to update the teams information as well as display a button allowing a user to remove the team from the database.
+- The edit page should allow the user to update the team's information as well as display a button allowing a user to remove the team from the database.
+- The new team page should allow the user to input data for a new team in the database.

 A user should easily be able to get to the homepage from any section of the site.

 ## Step 4 - REVIEW
 - Look at your work and compare it against the specifications of the assignment.
 Make sure your app has the functionality you expect.
 - Make sure all necessary buttons/links are present
 - Step through the process of using your site.
 Click every button, submit every form.